carlobaldassi/FastaRead.jl/README.md

 julia-fastaread
 ===============

-A fast FASTA reader for Julia
+A fast FASTA reader for Julia.

+Currently in rudimentary state.

+See `example.jl` for usage.